Kreyu/data-table-bundle/README.md

 If you wish to override the operator selector completely, create custom form type and pass it as `operator_type` option.
 Options passed as `operator_options` are used in that type.

+## Sorting

+This bundle provides sorting feature, what gives users the ability to sort the data table by its columns.

+### Configuring the sorting feature

+By default, the sorting is enabled for every data table type.

+Every part of the feature can be configured using the [data table options](#passing-options-to-data-tables):

+- `sorting_enabled` - to enable/disable feature completely;
+- `sorting_persistence_enabled` - to enable/disable feature persistence;
+- `sorting_persistence_adapter` - to change the persistence adapter;
+- `sorting_persistence_subject` - to change the persistence subject directly;

+By default, if the feature is enabled, the [persistence adapter](#persistence-adapters) and [subject provider](#persistence-subject-providers) are autoconfigured.

+## Pagination

+This bundle provides pagination feature, what gives users the ability to display data in chunks, which saves memory on huge data sources.

+### Configuring the pagination feature

+By default, the pagination is enabled for every data table type.

+Every part of the feature can be configured using the [data table options](#passing-options-to-data-tables):

+- `pagination_enabled` - to enable/disable feature completely;
+- `pagination_persistence_enabled` - to enable/disable feature persistence;
+- `pagination_persistence_adapter` - to change the persistence adapter;
+- `pagination_persistence_subject` - to change the persistence subject directly;

+By default, if the feature is enabled, the [persistence adapter](#persistence-adapters) and [subject provider](#persistence-subject-providers) are autoconfigured.

+## Personalization

+This bundle provides personalization feature, what gives users the ability to freely show/hide specific columns and even set their order per data-table basis.

+### Configuring the personalization feature

+By default, the personalization is enabled for every data table type.

+Every part of the feature can be configured using the [data table options](#passing-options-to-data-tables):

+- `personalization_enabled` - to enable/disable feature completely;
+- `personalization_persistence_enabled` - to enable/disable feature persistence;
+- `personalization_persistence_adapter` - to change the persistence adapter;
+- `personalization_persistence_subject` - to change the persistence subject directly;

+By default, if the feature is enabled, the [persistence adapter](#persistence-adapters) and [subject provider](#persistence-subject-providers) are autoconfigured.

 ## Persistence